sapegin/washingcode-book/manuscript/book.md

 }
 ```

-I personally prefer the last one for the reasons I explain in the _Naming is hard_ section, but I wouldn’t ask another developer to change their code just because they use another option: they are all fine.
+I prefer the last one for the reasons I explain in the _Naming is hard_ section, but I wouldn’t ask another developer to change their code just because they use another option: they are all fine.

 A few more examples below.
 Named or namespaced imports: